erfanio/up-transaction-tagger/README.md

 These transactions show up in the API but they don't mark which transaction they're covering.
 I have an
-[open GitHub issue](https://github.com/up-banking/api/issues/99) with Up to add this feature.
+[open GitHub issue](https://github.com/up-banking/api/issues/99) with Up team to add this feature.

 For now, this web app uses heuristics to find likely covers/forwards and displays them a similar UI to the app.